gitshelf/gitshelf/README.md

 Created to be used to manage a set of salt states, formula & pillars in a controlled fashion, the default config file is a YAML file that can also be loaded as a pillar (for whatever reason).
 Using the branch parameter, you can pin a repo to a branch, sha1, tag, whatever you need to keep it at your known good version.

-Also supports creating symlinks for you
+Also supports creating symlinks for you.

 ## Install

+gitshelf is published on pypi [here](https://pypi.python.org/pypi/gitshelf), so you can install from pypi using pip:

+    pip install gitshelf

+You can also install from the github repo:

 We use the python [sh](https://pypi.python.org/pypi/sh) sub process interface  to work with git repos, so you'll need a standard git cli install, if you don't know how to do that, this might be the wrong tool for you.